Pasteurized Cider is preferred. Unpasteurized cider can be used, but may result in funky, tangy flavors.

-- Mix 1 oz of IO-Star (or Star San) with 1 gallon of cool water in the jug.
+Mix 0.2 oz (1.25 tsp) of IO-Star (or Star San) with 1 gallon of cool water in the jug.
 This sanitizer will kill 99.99% of bacteria within 30 seconds!
 It foams, so we recommend filling with water first before adding sanitizer and shaking.
 Set aside leftover sanitizer in a pot or bucket.
 This can be used for up to one month.

 If Making Sparkling Cider

-- Store at room temperature for 1-2 weeks to carbonate.
+Store at room temperature for 1-2 weeks to carbonate.
 Then move to fridge.
+Drink within 1 year.

 Optional Flavoring Additions (do all before fermentation)

-- Stevia, sucralose, or xylitol are non-fermentable sweeteners that can be used for sweet cider.
-Do not add extra sugar or cider before bottling as it will re-activate the yeast.
-Doing this in a bottle can cause an explosion!
+Stevia, sucralose, monkfruit, lactose, xylitol are non-fermentable sweeteners that can be used for sweet cider.
+Do not add extra sugar or juice before bottling – it will re-activate the yeast and may cause an explosion!